 I can join in your team as an advisor and help you as much as I'm able.

 personal assistant at Pargennium & executive secretary at Omini Trade & The Kronenhof Empire

-Next, once the InnMind platform began to grow and gain traction, we started to identify fake investors profiles registered on the platform and send messages to our community members claiming they want to invest and ask money in advance to cover some insurance charges or bank fees.
-Luckily, we could identify them and block quite fast thanks to our community, and after a few such cases in order to avoid scammers from both sides, we implemented “verification” service, when our team has a call with the new members on the platform, asking questions and verifying their identity and actuality of contacts.
+Next, once the InnMind platform began to grow and gain traction, we started to identify fake investor profiles registered on the platform and send messages to our community members claiming they want to invest and ask for money in advance to cover some insurance charges or bank fees.
+Luckily, we could identify them and block them quite fast thanks to our community, and after a few such cases in order to avoid scammers from both sides, we implemented a “verification” service, when our team has a call with the new members on the platform, asking questions and verifying their identity and actuality of contacts.
 Since then, the “verified” badge shows that you can trust the profile of investors or a startup on the platform because it was verified by our team.
 However, this is not a panacea, because some users still forget to pass the verification process or just don’t pay attention to this.
-Below is the example of the real email from the fake investor to a startup founder on innmind:
+Below is an example of the real email from the fake investor to a startup founder on InnMind:

 And finally, during the last month, I was myself twice contacted by such “investors” via whatsapp.
 You can see here the screenshot of one of these conversations:

 For me, it was easy to identify the fake request, first of all, because I am not looking for funding and was not talking to anyone on this topic in the last few months, so it was obvious that this guy is a con.
 But for startup founders who are desperately looking for funding during the lockdown and are talking about it on a variety of platforms, it would be not easy to identify a scammer so fast.
 As you can see, he has a swiss phone number and pretends to be redirected from the “broker”.